Address

 Advice led

 Promises of integrity and acting in your best interest are empty unless backed up by structures that prevent them.
 Traditional consulting firms are incentivised to find and sell work, and this can lead to unethical behaviour.
-The "land and expand" model is one consequence of this incentive, as the more juniour staff who can be added to the project the more profit the consulting firm makes.
+The "land and expand" model is one consequence of this incentive, as the more junior staff who can be added to the project the more profit the consulting firm makes.

 We prevent that behaviour in three ways.
 First, we lead with advice, and having done so we don't do implementation.
 If we're asked to do implementation work, we won't do so if we've been advisors.
 There's an inherent conflict in providing advice and then doing implementation as it's not obvious that the advice was driven by the desire for profitable implementation work.
 By keeping the two seperate you can trust what we say is in your best interest alone.
-Second, our partners are hands-on in delivering the work, so our most experiened people are close to the detail.
-We don't hand-off the heavy lifing to juniour staff.
+Second, we are hands-on in delivering the work, so our most experiened people are close to the detail.
+We don't hand-off the heavy lifing to junior staff.
 And third, we are a small firm by design.
 Without a large bench to feed, or commercial relationships to honour with vendors, we can focus on what's best for you alone, not for us.

 Forthright